strategineer/personal-website/content/blog/2025-01-23/index.md

 Short answer, no.

 The Shadowdark RPG seems to hinge on the PCs struggle to light the path forward and avoid darkness at all costs.
-In theory, this is a cool idea.

-In practice, I wasn't able to accentuate Shadowdark's many survival horror elements because of my inexperience with the Shadowdark system and its relative incompatibility with Maze of the Blue Medusa.
+I wasn't able to accentuate Shadowdark's many survival horror elements because of my inexperience with the Shadowdark system and its relative incompatibility with Maze of the Blue Medusa.

-Large sections of the megadungeon are designed to be well-lit and wouldn't work if they weren't.
+Large sections of the megadungeon are designed to be well-lit and wouldn't work at all if they weren't.
 Thankfully, the Shadowdark RPG system holds up even if you ignore all the darkness parts of the rules.

 While I'd consider running a Shadowdark RPG campaign again, I wouldn't recommend it for running the Maze of the Blue Medusa megadungeon without some caveats.